genaray/Arch/README.md

 This technique has two main advantages, first of all it provides an great entity allocation speed and second it lowers the cache misses to the best possible minimum.
 Its incredible fast, especially for well architectured component structures.

-Its a bare minimum ECS, following the guideline of "Performance as a feature".
-New features will be added regulary, feel free to contribute !

 Supports .NetStandard 2.1, .Net Core 6 and 7.
 Since .NetStandard is supported, you may also use it with Unity.